 Advertising is all around us.
 We find it when we read a news article online, open the mailbox, or check our social media feeds.
-With so much White noise around and consumers seeing so many ads, its critical to have a quality strategy to grow your business with advertising.
+With so much content around and consumers seeing so many ads, it's critical to have a quality strategy to grow your business with advertising.

-Advertising is far from being new and has only grown with technology.
-Nowadays, advertising has become standard in our daily lives.
+Advertising has only grown with technology.
 We can find it everywhere, from subway trains to public restrooms.
 It's on our streets, our TVs, and, most recently, our devices.

 In general terms, advertising is the process of persuading or influencing a particular audience to take a specific action.
 The type of advertising a business or organization chooses depends on its ultimate goal and the target it's trying to impact.
 Most people assume that advertising is all about convincing customers to purchase goods and services.
 However, that's not always the case.
 Some ads won't even mention a particular product.

 Advertising varies depending on the motivation behind it.
 Companies may use it, for example, to create a bond with their audience or bring awareness to a cause.
 And just as ads can have numerous purposes, they can also vary in form.

 That's because advertisers research their potential customers to understand their wants, needs, and the places they’re most likely to be reached by their advertising efforts — all before coming up with the concept of their ad.

 Nowadays, with the growth of digital media marketing on sites like Google and Meta, brands and advertisers have endless advertising options to reach their customers.
 However, it's essential to create a solid strategy to ensure the effectiveness of a new campaign.

 What is online advertising?